 Figure D.5 — Observation as metadata of a Coverage

-Conversely to the model described above, OMS Observations have long been utilized for the provision of more explicit metadata on how the values provided in the rangeSet have been ascertained, whereby the Observation result was left as void.
+Conversely to the model described above, OMS Observations have long been utilized for the provision of more explicit metadata on how the values provided in the rangeSet have been ascertained (Figure D.5), whereby the Observation result was left as void.
 In this updated version, the ObservationCharacteristics type has been foreseen for utilization or extension within this context, as the constraints on this type are far looser than on the Observation.
 When OMS and CIS models are used in conjunction, it is recommended that the OMS Domain provided as ultimateFeatureOfInterest is an envelope of the CIS Domain.

+(informative) Detailed package overview diagrams

+The UML class diagrams in this Annex are provided as additional reference in cases where a complete picture of all classes contained in a package is useful.
+They are provided here despite the fact that the text is most likely not readable with typical A4 format print resolution.
+The intended use is for online browsing with zoom-in capability or for printing in high-resolution.

+Abstract Observation Core – overview

+The Figure E.1 provides diagram of all classes in package Abstract Observation Core.
+This Figure is also made available as a standalone PDF document at [insert the URL for 19156_ed2figE1.pdf here].